Skip to main content

 -H "Content-Type: application/json" \

--d '{"task": "Write a Python program to reverse words in a string.
+-d '{"task": "Write a Python program to count how many times each word appears in a sentence.
 Test it.
 Return the test results and the final working code."}'

 As before, the agent will create a sandbox, generate the code and provide the result.
 You can also send a request through the Blaxel CLI:

-bl run agent sandbox-agent/query --data '{"task": "Write a Python program to reverse words in a string.
+bl run agent sandbox-agent/query --data '{"task": "Write a Python program to count how many times each word appears in a sentence.
 Test it.
 Return the test results and the final working code."}'

 Although deployed agents are private by default, it is possible to make an agent publicly available.